basarat/typescript-book/docs/types/type-inference.md

 # Type Inference in TypeScript

 TypeScript can infer (and then check) the type of a variable based on a few simple rules.
-Because these rules are simple you can train your brain to recognize safe / unsafe code (it happened for me and my team mates quite quickly).
+Because these rules are simple you can train your brain to recognize safe / unsafe code (it happened for me and my teammates quite quickly).

 > The types flowing is just how I imagine in my brain the flow of type information.

-## Definition
+## Variable Definition

 Types of a variable are inferred by definition.